brandonzstride/blockchains_crypto_go_zcash/README.md

 # Running Zcash in Diablo

-Brandon Stride, Robert Zhang, Elisée Djapa  | Blockchains & Cryptocurrencies Spring 23
+**Authors:** Brandon Stride, Robert Zhang, Elisée Djapa<br>
+*Blockchains & Cryptocurrencies Spring 23*

-## Problem statement
+## Problem Statement
-We want to benchmark the Zcash cryptocurrency in a standardized way.
-The Diablo benchmarking application has been used already to test Ethereum, Solana, Diem, Quorum, Algorand, and Avalanche.
-Let's add Zcash to this list.
+We want to benchmark the Zcash cryptocurrency in a standardized way using the Diablo benchmarking application.
+Diablo has already been used to test Ethereum, Solana, Diem, Quorum, Algorand, and Avalanche.
+Our goal is to add Zcash to this list.

-Read a little bit about Diablo here: https://diablobench.github.io/
+- Read more about Diablo [here](https://diablobench.github.io/)

-And access the latest Diablo paper here: https://www.researchgate.net/publication/367219444_Diablo_A_Benchmark_Suite_for_Blockchains
+- Access the latest Diablo paper [here](https://www.researchgate.net/publication/367219444_Diablo_A_Benchmark_Suite_for_Blockchains)

-Check out the Zcash github here: https://github.com/zcash/zcash
+- Check out the Zcash GitHub repository [here](https://github.com/zcash/zcash)

-And the first Zcash paper here: http://zerocash-project.org/media/pdf/zerocash-oakland2014.pdf
+- Read the first Zcash paper [here](http://zerocash-project.org/media/pdf/zerocash-oakland2014.pdf)

 ## Go Zcash
 Diablo runs in Go.
 All of the previously-tested blockchains have a Go implementation or have Go SDKs (e.g. Solana is in Rust).
 Zcash is written in C++ and C. We need to call Zcash functions from Go.